In this busy modern world, we often overlook the importance that sleep has on our overall health.

 Worrying and constantly racing thoughts will naturally disturb your sleep quality.
 So try meditating or otherwise relaxing in order to give your mind some much-needed rest.

-There are plenty of relaxation techniques and breathing exercises you can try to achieve this.
+There are plenty of relaxation techniques and Sleep Foundation you can try to achieve this.
 See what works best for you.

 Even though using a tracking app won’t help you sleep any better, they are at least partially able to analyze your sleep patterns and movements, which may be of some use.

 That way you can inform yourself about your own sleep patterns and devise a strategy for improving them.

 Furthermore, we tend to prioritize and organize things more if we are able to track them better.
 This means we might make better decisions based on the information which these apps can provide.

 There you go, ladies and gentlemen.
 Remember, you don’t have to be diagnosed with diabetes in order to get proper sleep.